Broadcast Media Production, Television Area of Concentration

 Suggested Course Sequence

 - ENGL 101 - Introduction to College Writing 3 semester hours

 - Mathematics Foundation 3 semester hours (MATF)

 - TVRA 120 - Video Production I 4 semester hours

 - TVRA 125 - Audio Production Techniques 4 semester hours

 - TVRA 140 - Video Editing 3 semester hours

-- TVRA 129 - Writing for Broadcast and New Media 3 semester hours
+- TVRA 129 - Concept and Story 3 semester hours

-- TVRA 230 - Advanced Television Production 4 semester hours
+- TVRA 230 - Video Production II 4 semester hours

 - COMM 108 - Foundations of Human Communication 3 semester hours (GEEL)